-- Door Latches. - Window with Metal Shield.
-Screen allows cooking to be viewed while keeping microwaves confined in the oven. - Convenience Guide. - Touch Control Panel Display. - Door Latch Release.
-Press latch release to open door. - Removable Turntable.
+- Doo! - Door Latches. - Window with Metal Shield.
+Screen allows cooking to be viewed while keeping microwaves confined in the oven. - Convenience Guide. - Control Panel and Selector Dial.
+When entering cooking time using the dial, time will add or subtract in 10-second increments up to 5 minutes.
+For cooking times of 5 to 10 minutes, time will add or subtract in 30-second increments.
+When entering cooking times greater than 10 minutes, time will add or subtract in 1-minute increments. - Removable Turntable.
 Turntable and support must be in place when using the oven.
-The turntable may be removed for cleaning.
+The turntable may be removed for cleaning. - Removable Turntable Support.
+The turntable support must be in place when using the oven.